Nanda201/Nanda201/README.md

 - 👋 Hi, I’m kishore
-- 👀 I’m interested in learning python
+- 👀 I’m interested in learning ReactJs
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on python project
+- 💞️ I’m looking to collaborate on ReactJs project
 - 📫 How to reach me

 <!---